 Ameloblastomas are often referred to as the ‘adamantinoma of the jaw’, as they appear to be very similar when they are looked at under the microscope.
 It is the location of the tumour that allows the differentiation between these two rare primary bone cancer types(10).
 For more information on adamantinomas please see our information page here.

-A keratocystic odontogenic tumour is a benign tumour of the jaw, which commonly occurs in the lower jaw much like an ameloblastoma.
+An odontogenic keratocyst is a benign tumour of the jaw, which commonly occurs in the lower jaw much like an ameloblastoma.
 Patients experience symptoms of pain and swelling and the presence of cysts in the jaw, which will need treatment to remove(11,12)

 - Ameloblastic Fibrosarcoma

 Ameloblastic fibrosarcoma is a rare but highly malignant tumour of dental origin.
-The symptoms are pain and swelling of the jaw which is very similar to an ameloblastoma(13)
+The symptoms are pain and swelling of the jaw which is very similar to an ameloblastoma(13), however the swelling increases at a rapid rate and needs urgent attention.

 Research suggests that chemotherapy is of little-to-no benefit in treating this tumour type and is used purely to relieve patients’ symptoms(4,14).